squireChuck/us-states-ref-client/README.md

 ## Setup
 1. Copy or clone project to computer.

-2. Install the dependencies listed in package.json, e.g. in the command prompt, nav to us-states-ref/server and `npm install`
+2. Install the Node dependencies listed in package.json, e.g. in the command prompt, nav to us-states-ref/server and `npm install`

 4. After that's done, stay in the same folder and run `node app.js`